nju-cn-course/nju-network-labs/content/ch01/vscode.md

 ## Develope Switchyard with VSC

-> [!TIP]
+{% hint style="success" %}
-> Here we will get in touch with Switchyard in advance.
+Here we will get in touch with Switchyard in advance.
 You can just skim the content of Switchyard now.
 After reading the section [Switchyard](switchyard.md), come back again.
+{% endhint %}

 Open the folder of Switchyard in VSC.
 You can open files in the explorer and edit them.